alx-rg/PS-BED/README.md

 When a user views a pet they see the image, and in an edit situation, they can change or remove the url.

 #### #6 Adding payment gateways like Stripe

+Using Stripe, a used is able to navigate to the pet they would like to purchase and go through the necessary steps to input their payment method along with their information in order to purchase the pet.

+Rather than setting up the pets on the Stripe website the data residing on the database was passed in to the Stripe system in order to get the correct amount based on the cost of each pet.

 #### #7 Sending emails

 #### #8 Respond to JSON